 orchard means any land used for the purpose of growing or cultivating plants, and includes any garden, farm, vinery, vineyard, and hothouse, any place where any plant is cultivated or where any plant which has been cultivated is growing;

 specified area means the portion of the State specified in a notice under section 11(1)(a)(ii) in relation to which the producers’ committee is established.

 ”.

-8 On the date as at which this compilation was prepared, the Standardisation of Formatting Act 2010 s.
-7 had not come into operation.
-It reads as follows:

-7. Agricultural Produce Commission Act 1988 amended

-(1) This section amends the Agricultural Produce Commission Act 1988.

-(2) In the Schedule:

-(a) delete “Schedule”;

-(b) delete “[Section 5(3)]”,

-and insert:

-Schedule — The Commission and its proceedings

-[s.
-5(6)]